 As Dowsett J noted; ‘the adjective ‘future’ indicates that the act occurred on or after a specified date, not that it is prospective at any relevant time’.
 For a future act that consists of the making, amendment or repeal of legislation, the relevant date is 1 July 1993 and for any other act the relevant date is 1 January 1994.

 In effect, the NTA sets up a scheme under which activities that may have an outcome that affects the claimants’ or native title holders ability to exercise native title rights may be lawfully done.

 Basically, this Division provides that, to the extent that a future act affects native title, it will be valid if covered by certain provisions of the Division, and invalid if not.

 Section 24AA goes on to say that a future act will be valid if the parties to an Indigenous Land Use Agreement (ILUA) agree to the act being done and, at the time the act is done, the ILUA is registered.
 A future act will also be valid if it is covered by any of the following sections of the Act:

 Types of Future Acts

 The scheme set up under the NTA creates a ‘hierarchy’ of future acts.
 Future acts range from the sampling of fish species in a watercourse to developing an open cut mega mine.
-As a general rule, the first sub-division that applies to the proposed activity applies and will identify the procedural right available to the native title party (see Lardil Peoples v Queensland - S24 A B (2)).
+As a general rule, the first sub-division that is relevant to the proposed activity applies and will identify the procedural right available to the native title party (see Lardil, Yangkaal, Gangalidda & Kaiadilt Peoples v State of Queensland FCA 1855 - S24 A B (2)).

 To understand if a procedural right is available and, if so, the extent of that right, it is necessary to identify which of the NTA sections 24FA – 24NA covers it.